aaelwood/bootstrap1/README.md

           .gitignore (for version control)

-4. Once files are downloaded, use these as a template and add your own information.
+4. Once files are downloaded, follow these steps:

-      Start with index.html (this has the master code) Change formatting and colors with style.css
+   - Start with `index.html` (this has the master code)
-      Ensure that auxiliary htmls are embedded into index.html Ensure usage of multiple branches and remember to merge with main and push origin
+   - Change formatting and colors using `style.css`
+   - Ensure that all auxiliary HTML files and CSS files are embedded or linked properly within `index.html`
+   - Use multiple branches for development
+   - Remember to merge changes into `main` and push to `origin`